 The Yale Athletics Department hosts several annual Youth Day events including: Fall Youth Day at the Yale Bowl, Winter Youth Day, and Yale Hockey Youth Day.
 Students engage in free sports clinics, gain free admission to varsity events and earn special prizes for participation.
 Youth Days are free and open to the public and draw hundreds of New Haven students to Yale’s campus.

 YCAS Young Scholars is an intensive, two-week summer program geared to promising high school juniors and seniors interested in math and science.
-Students are introduced to biostatistics and statistical computing using the R programming language, and to research methods used in medical science.
-Students work in teams, using real health science data, to address study questions and develop a final presentation of their work.
+Students are introduced to biostatistics and statistical computing using the R programming language and to research methods used in medical science.
+Students work in teams, using real health-science data, to address study questions and develop a final presentation of their work.

 The Yale Center for British Art houses the largest and most comprehensive collection of British art outside the United Kingdom in a landmark building designed by Louis Kahn.
 The YCBA has a rich array of exhibitions and educational programs, as well as fellowships and academic resources, including a reference library and study room for examining works on paper in the collection.
 The museum is open to the public and admission and all programming is free.
 The Yale Center for British Art encourages families and children of all ages to explore the collections.

-The Yale Center for British Art offers children’s programs and Community Family Festivals that explore the collections and special exhibitions.
+The Yale Center for British Art offers children’s programs and community family festivals that explore the collections and special exhibitions.
 Through gallery experiences, games, and activities, children and families learn how to look at and talk about a work of art.
 Self-guided group and family materials are available at the front desk.

-This program offers practicing teachers an enriched understanding of how visual art can support their students’ reading, writing, and thinking.
+The Summer Teacher Institute offers practicing teachers an enriched understanding of how visual art can support their students’ reading, writing, and thinking.
 Workshops, discussions, and lectures by university faculty and museum educators demonstrate how “visual text” can be used to enhance literacy instruction.
 Institute sessions include hands-on experience with works of art and exploring ways to make the museum an extension of the classroom.
 Participants are given the tools they need to lead dynamic museum visits and to incorporate visual arts into classroom instruction.

-The Visual Literacy Consortium brings together a group of educators for a bimonthly consortium to promote the important dialogue about visual literacy and its role in school curricula.
+The YCBA Visual Literacy Consortium brings together a group of educators for a bimonthly consortium to promote the important dialogue about visual literacy and its role in school curricula.
 The purpose of the group is to share experiences, research, and resources and to work toward an expanded notion of literacy that includes making meaning from visual as well as written texts.

 The Comer School Development Program is committed to the total development of all children by helping to create learning environments that support children’s physical, cognitive, psychological, linguistic, social, and ethical development.
 The Organization’s professional and consultation unit provides New Haven teachers, administrators, and parents with professional development opportunities on a range of topics including child and adolescent development; creating positive classroom and school climate and culture; engaging families and communities; and more.